 - NSS units conducted various activities in the adopted village Khudda Jassu.
-Awareness and sensitization campaigns were organised on issues like women empowerment, female infanticide, drug addiction, health and nutrition, sanitation and hygiene etc. - Students volunteers take out rallies to generate awareness on traffic safety, environment and other socially relevant issues. - Hostel residents organised free classes for EWS. - The faculty members of the college contribute to SAHYOG, a common fund related for helping the needy students in terms of fee and books etc. - Students of science stream visit many schools and teach the students free of cost. - Special emphasis was given on organising activities for sensitisation on the grave issue of Female Feticide
+Awareness and sensitization campaigns were organised on issues like women empowerment, female infanticide, drug addiction, health and nutrition, sanitation and hygiene etc. - Students volunteers took out rallies to generate awareness on traffic safety, environment and other socially relevant issues. - Hostel residents organised free classes for children of EWS. - The staff members of the college contributed to SAHYOG, a common fund created for helping the needy students in terms of fee and books etc. - Students of science stream visited many schools and demonstrated/taught the students free of cost.